cybernetics-library/distributed-gardens/README.md

         - `seeder_name`: name of person submitting
         - `seed_to`: gardenID of garden seeding to
         - `media`: list of metadata -- follows [IA metadata format](https://internetarchive.readthedocs.io/en/latest/metadata.html) **TODO/examine this**
-      - `order`: Orders, requesting things above the level of data -- say, restarting kiosks or reloading the database, etc.
-        - This **does not** get incorporated into the state.
-        - each kiosk/website can choose, node-side, to listen to the order or not.

 Examples: